mattbriggs04/led-controller/README.md

 <b>Useful note:</b> the F303K8, and other STM32 microcontrollers, has a +5V and a +3V3 power supply pin, which can be used to make the level shifter.
 This way, the level shifter can be built with just the microcontroller, an N-MOSFET, and two 1k resistors.

 The F303K8 IOC file outlines that <b>PA9</b> is used to output PWM signals.
-Be sure that a connection is made to the right output port.
-The location of any port can be found on page 30 of the [F303k8 User Manual](https://www.st.com/resource/en/user_manual/dm00231744-stm32-nucleo-32-boards-mb1180-stmicroelectronics.pdf).
+Be sure that a connection is made to the right output pin.
+The location of any pin can be found on page 30 of the [F303k8 User Manual](https://www.st.com/resource/en/user_manual/dm00231744-stm32-nucleo-32-boards-mb1180-stmicroelectronics.pdf).
 ### Software
 1. Ensure you have STM32CubeIDE set up and necessary hardware.
 See Prerequisites.
 2. Run ```git clone <url>``` (The url can be found in the ```Code < >``` button at the top of the repo).